mark-watson/Java-AI-Book/manuscript/deeplearning.md

 The problem with back propagation networks is that as error gradients are back propagated through the network toward the input layer, the gradients get smaller and smaller.
 The effect is that it can take a lot of time to train back propagation networks with many hidden layers.
 We will see in the next chapter on Deep Learning how this problem can be solved and deep networks (i.e., networks with many hidden layers) can be trained.

 I became interested in deep learning neural networks when I took Geoffrey Hinton's Neural Network class (a Coursera class, taken summer of 2012) and then for the next seven years most of my professional work involved deep learning.
+I have used GAN (generative adversarial networks) models for synthesizing numeric spreadsheet data and LSTM (long short term memory) models to synthesize highly structured text data like nested JSON and for NLP (natural language processing).
+Several of my 55 US patents use neural network and Deep Learning technology.

 The [Deeplearning4j.org](http://deeplearning4j.org/) Java library supports many neural network algorithms including support for Deep Learning (DL).
 Note that I will often refer to Deeplearning4j as DL4J.
 There is a separate [repository for DL4J examples](https://github.com/eclipse/deeplearning4j-examples) that you should clone because the last half of this chapter is a general discussion with one additional example of running the DL4J examples and modifying them for your needs.